apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 After removing the card, use the electrical tape to wrap up the exposed terminal leads.
 You'll notice they make you remove the battery before removing the card, I think this is to prevent damage to the circuitry when pulling the card out.
 Also note that both wireless and bluetooth functionality are contained in the same card.

-### d. create the "online" drive
+### d. create the "online" bootable drive

-This step assumes that you're using a macbook for your regular computer, if that's not the case then take a look at the Setup section of the [glacier protocol][glacier] to learn how to do this.
+This step assumes that you're using a macbook for your regular computer, if that's not the case then take a look at the Setup section of the [glacier protocol][glacier] to learn how to create a bootable Ubuntu usb using Linux or Windows.

 \- download ubuntu [http://releases.ubuntu.com/xenial/ubuntu-16.04.2-desktop-amd64.iso][ubuntu]

-(Note that the glacier document shows this as 16.04.1, when I did it this version was not available.
+(Note that the glacier document shows this as 16.04.1 but when I did it this version was not available.
 Use the latest!)

 \- verify its integrity